OwnersUp/ownersup.com/thank-you.md

 ---
-title: Congratulations for taking the next step in growing your business!
+title: 'Congratulations for taking the next step in growing your business!'
-permalink: "/thank-you/"
+permalink: /thank-you/
 layout: document
 ---

-##### &nbsp;

-Community is everything at OwnersUP.&nbsp;
+##### Community is everything at OwnersUP.&nbsp;

 We strongly believe that “success is contagious” and “You are the average of the five people you spend the most time with.”